The Biochemistry building against a blue sky

 If you are a current Oxford student you must still provide a transcript/screenshots containing the above elements even if you have not yet received any grades for your course.
 For example, a breakdown of modules without corresponding grades.

-The University's Academic transcripts page provides guidance on how to obtain a final or on-course transcript for your studies at Oxford.
-You may submit screenshots from Student Self Service as long as it contains the above information.
+The University's website provides guidance on how to obtain a final or on-course transcript for your studies at Oxford.
+You may submit screenshots from Student Self-Service as long as it contains the above information.

 What if my institution is unable to provide me with a transcript?